 Hypatia does not touch the registry and has an extremely small footprint, the download zip file that includes the executable, the documentation and the source code has only 0.6 MB.
 You can download Hypatia from the Hypatia website, but you can also download hypatia.zip here.

 The name Hypatia is a tribute to the mathematician, astronomer and philosopher Hypatia of Alexandria.
 For details about her, see en.wikipedia.org/wiki/Hypatia.

 Hypatia offers the usual functionality of a scientific calculator, including algebraic, logarithmic and trigonometric functions.
 It has functions for measurement unit conversion, six different percentage functions, two random number functions, and a few statistical functions that go beyond the regular RPN syntax.
 It supports decimal, hexadecimal and binary number formats.

-Hypatia supports named variables that you can save to disc in plain text format and re-import later, and allows you to define your own constants and also your own routines.
-It can read data and calculations from plain text files, knows loops and if/then/else clauses, can write multiple results to an output file, can log input and results to a log file.
+Hypatia supports named variables that you can save to disc in plain text format and re-import later, and it allows you to define your own constants and also your own routines.
+It can read data from plain text files, knows loops and if/then/else clauses, can write multiple results to an output file, can log input and results, etc.

 Hypatia can be used in dialogue mode, which offers the full functionality, or in “command line calculation mode” for quick single calculations.